HeranSemere/plentify-coding-challenge-/README.md

 ## Design Decisions and Assumptions

 The business logic and the "User Interface" were separately developed so that the testing would be easier and to promote code reusability.
 An object-oriented approach was chosen because it allows describing real-world objects and all their behaviors in code.
+In addition, the JSON file used to store real data and test data were separated to avoid pollution.

 An assumption made while developing this program is a user can not add a past date as an event.